Wall to Wall Carpet Guide

 You have the option to order undyed (ivory white color) wool carpet or organically dyed carpet.

 Handtufted with a secondary backing made of organic cotton.
-The wool fibers on the surface of the carpet are held place with a natural rubber glue (FSC latex glue) which does not off gas VOC's (volatile organic compounds).
+The wool fibers on the surface of the carpet are held place with a non-toxic glue which does not off gas VOC's (volatile organic compounds).

 *Measure the length and the width of your room in feet.